sergioisidoro/about-me/index.md

 In 2013 I came as an exchange student to [Aalto University](http://www.aalto.fi/en/), founded a software company with 2 friends, and latter applied to a full time Masters Degree in Machine Learning and Data mining at Aalto University.

 When the company ran out of runway, and ended up failing, I joined [Holvi](www.holvi.com), a payment service provider, as an operations development engineer.
 In the meantime I dropped out of my Masters degree, moved to a position of risk management and IT security management, as well as business inteligence and analytics.

+In 2018 I got back to my roots, joining the development team at [KaikuHealth](https://kaikuhealth.com/), contributing as well to the risk management process development.

 # Tech
 I don't really know what people want when asking for a "Full stack".